prismyland/prismy/readme.md

 const requestBodySelector: Selector<RequestBody> = context => {
   const jsonBody = jsonBodySelector(context)
-  if (!jsonBody.hasOwnProperty("data")) {
+  if (!jsonBody.hasOwnProperty('data')) {
     throw new Error('Query is required!')
   }
   return jsonBody
 }

-export default prismy(
-  [requestBodySelector],
-  requestBody => {
+export default prismy([requestBodySelector], requestBody => {
   return res(`You're query was ${requestBody.json}!`)
-  }
-)
+})
 ```

 For other helper selectors please refer to the [API Documentation](#api)

 ### Middleware

 Middleware in Prismy works as a single pass pipeline of composed functions.
 The next middleware is
 accepted as an argument to the previous middleware allowing the request to be progressed or returned
 as desired.
 The middleware stack is composed and so the response travels right to left across the array.